kaiphung-oss/uasal.github.io/_posts/2026-06-16-Blog_Post_Cat_Hathaway.md

 **The Big Picture**

 For Cat, this work is about more than just physics; it's about a deep curiosity to explore the unknown.
 With experience in photography, Cat views telescopes as “big cameras” that allow us to push past the limits of our own eyes.
-Through a talk by Hongki Yoo (https://pure.kaist.ac.kr/en/persons/hongki-yoo/ ), Cat was able to articulate her motivation for work in space.
+Through a talk by Hongki Yoo (https://pure.kaist.ac.kr/en/persons/hongki-yoo/ ), Cat was able to articulate their motivation for work in space.
 Yoo described this urge for space exploration as seeking to “see the unseen.”
 By “seeing the unseen,” Cat and the team at the University of Arizona Space Astrophysics Lab (UASAL) are helping us understand our place in the universe, one tiny, perfect mirror at a time.

 <img src="/assets/blog_images/mmt_telescope.jpg" alt="5 inch and 6 inch diameter Integrating Spheres" width="600"/>